 In his later years, he bought in 15-acre estate in Washington, D.C.
 He and his first wife Anna moved into house in 1877.

 Douglass came to be known as the “Sage of Anacostia.”

-We then headed up to the house, which Douglass named Cedar Hill, for a tour.
+We then headed up to the house that was built by the new home builders, which Douglass named Cedar Hill, for a tour.
 The house sits on a hill with a fantastic view of the city.
 FYI, there is a reason Douglass named the property Cedar “Hill,” it’s a steep climb and there are quite a lot of stairs to get there!
 I was relieved when my friend volunteered to hike back down the hill to check on the house tour.

 We were early for the tour, so we got to hang in out in rocking chairs on the front porch, which was very relaxing.
 While we waiting for the tour, we also walked around the grounds, including the Growlery, which was originally a construction shed that Douglass converted into a study of sorts.
 I found the Growlery to very charming like a little fairy tale cottage.

 In our next post, we’ll take you inside the Douglass house and tell you the name of a Douglass guest that caused the young girls on our tour to shriek!